andre-anan-gilbert/Twitter-Sentiment-Analysis/README.md

 - **Service**: Acts as a communication gateway and load balancer for individual pods of a component.
 It keeps track of the list of IPs of active pods and updates it as pods die and dynamically restart.
 This is done by using tags, which not only ensures that traffic is forwarded  to the right pods, but also enables seemless rolling deployments by changing the tag assigned to pods with the new version of a container image.
 - **Deployment**: Manage the pods and their lifecycle.
-- **Ingress**: Routs and manages exernal access to the different components.
+- **Ingress**: Routs and manages external access to the different components.

 ![application architecture diagram](https://github.com/Andre-Gilbert/Twitter-Sentiment-Analysis/blob/main/docs/kubernetis_resources.png)

 ### Kafka

 The application has two distinct kafka topics.
-One for ingesting tweets into the streaming layer (spark) and one for tracking events occuring in the frontend, such as user interaction and engagement.
+One for ingesting tweets into the streaming layer (spark) and one for tracking events occurring in the frontend, such as user interaction and engagement.

 1. The first Kafka topic used for ingesting tweets is structured as shown in the follwoing examplary message:
      ```json